Adventure-Terraria-Server-Project/HouseRegions-Plugin/bin/Release/tshock/House Regions/ReadMe.txt

 Permissions
 ---------------------------------------------------------------------------------
-houseregions_define
+houseregions.define
-  Can define new or resize existing houses. houseregions_delete
+  Can define new or resize existing houses. houseregions.delete
   Can delete existing houses.
-houseregions_share
+houseregions.share
   Can share houses.
-houseregions_sharewithgroups
+houseregions.sharewithgroups
-  Can share houses with TShock groups. houseregions_nolimits
+  Can share houses with TShock groups. houseregions.nolimits
   Can define houses without a maximum limit or size restrictions.

-houseregions_housingmaster
+houseregions.housingmaster
-  Can change settings of any house, either owned or not owned. houseregions_cfg
+  Can display a list of all house owners.
+Can change settings of any house, either owned or not owned. houseregions.cfg
   Can reload the configuration file.

 Changelog
 ---------------------------------------------------------------------------------
+Version 1.1.0 [10/03/2013]
+  -Updated for Terraria 1.2 and TShock 4.2 pre.
+  -Changed the permission model to "houseregions.<perm>" ("_" to ".").
+  -Added /house summary to list all current house owners and the amount of owned house regions.
+  -Added /house scan to display all nearby house regions by wires.
+  -Fixed /house resize not working for house masters on unowned houses.
+  -Fixed a bug causing command help to not work for sub-commands of /house.
+  -Fixed some typos.

 Version 1.0.0 [08/14/2013]
   -First public release by CoderCow.